MrGrigri/salt/README.md

 This repo utilizes [Lerna](https://lerna.js.org/) and [NPM Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) and all `package.json` files have a scope to them.

-Run `npm -ls -ws` to see the workspaces.
+Run `npm ls -ws` to see the workspaces.

 ### Typescript